 Monitoring of accesses with diagnosis of COVID-19 to the AOU City of Health and Science of Turin

 Monitors COVID-19 cases with access to the AOU for descriptive purposes (the frequency of new diagnoses, access to the emergency room, admissions and referrals to home or other facilities, clinical and epidemiological characteristics at the entrance, intra-hospital path , treatment modalities, incidence of complications, outcome) and analytical (with estimation of the prognostic significance of the personal and clinical characteristics, of the individual conditions and risk factors, of previous and in-hospital therapies on the evolution of clinical severity, on need and type of ventilatory support, duration of hospitalization, recovery, mortality, re-admission to hospital and survival 6 months from diagnosis).

-Study on the impact of COVID-19 in the primary care setting in Piedmont
+Impact of COVID-19 in the primary care setting in Piedmont

 Evaluate the response of the territory, in particular the contribution of General Practitioners (GPs), in the management of COVID-19 patients.
 Investigate which symptoms best predict the outcome of the swab in order to optimize available resources and make the GP's role more efficient in identifying new cases.